If you’re an expat living in Costa Rica and need to ship something outside of the country, it’s important to know your options.

 This means that you need to plan accordingly.
 However, as it’s usually not a good idea to send perishable items anyway as it shouldn’t make a difference.

-The U.K.’s prohibited items list is identical to the one given above, but you can also find a list here.
+The U.K.’s prohibited items list is identical to the United States.
+You can find a full list here.

 The quickest you can send a parcel to the U.K. from Costa Rica is two days.
 Considering it has to travel more than 5,000 miles, this isn’t too bad.